 If you haven’t already done so, I would first go to a CFP and offer them a fee to look at your entire financial plan before speaking to any agents about whole life.

 Remember commissioned sales people generally make for horrible financial advisors since they’re hopelessly biased toward selling their OWN product first.
-CFP’s have a fiduciary duty to tell you what’s best for YOU.
+CFP’s, such as those at AIO Financial, are not only responsible but have a fiduciary duty to tell you what’s best for YOU.
 I’m most comfortable recommending fee-only ones, since they aren’t compensated by which investment you choose.

 Here are a few alternate investment ideas I would discuss with a CFP.

 (Note: These are written for a W2 Employee in mind.)